greg-hutchinson/agile/requirements-vs-design/PITCHME.md

 ### **How** a requirement will be implemented

 @snap[south span-100 text-center fragment ]
-Easy right ???
+Easy, right ???
 @snapend

 ---
 ## Building the I-Car
 @snap[west span-60 text-left]
-The car needs to be able to transport at least 4 people
+The car must be able to transport at least 4 people
 @snapend
 @snap[east span-20 text-right]
 Requirement or Design?